isw-academy-falcons/PythonML/README.md

-# test
+# pythonML
-This repository houses all QA activities carried out on the Skyfitzz app requires venv installation
+This repository houses the python script which handles the outfit generator for the skyfitzz web application.